 Here at Indigo Herbs, we want to review and minimise our impact on the environment.
-We’ve created this series to share our journey, month by month, as we become more eco-friendly.
+We want to share our journey on becoming more eco-friendly.

 In our first instalment we speak to Hazel, our Operations Manager.
 He talks us through what measures have been taken to improve our environmental efforts in our dispatch department during “Phase 1” and what challenges were overcome.